Turning urine into tea with smart technology

 From Pee to Tea demonstration at Aquatech in RAI Amsterdam

-How urinating can eventually result in a lovely ‘cuppa’, made from water that has left the body, will be demonstrated at next week’s Aquatech.
-This international trade exhibition for water treatment and drinking water takes place in RAI Amsterdam from 5 to 8 November.
+How urinating can eventually result in a lovely ‘cuppa’, made from water that has left the body, is demonstrated at Aquatech.
+This international trade exhibition for water treatment and drinking water took place in RAI Amsterdam from 5 to 8 November.

 The ‘Aquatech demo lane’ is situated on the square in front of the RAI and therefore open to the general public.
 Children, students, neighbourhood residents and other visitors are invited to see for themselves how urine can be transformed into a fresh cup of tea after being treated with smart technology.